Sabbir-Hossain12/inilabs-task/README.md

 ## Product Requirement and Roadmap

-1. User Authentication:
-    - Implement user registration, login, and logout functionalities.
-    - Ensure secure authentication for accessing user-specific notes.
-2. Note Management:
+1. To-Do Management:
-    - Allow users to create, edit, and delete notes.
+- Allow users to create, update, and delete to-do items.
-    - Each note should have a title, content, creation date, and last modified date.
+- Each to-do item should include a title, description, creation date, and last modified date.
-3. Implement CRUD operations for managing notes.
-    - Search Functionality:
-    - Implement a search feature for users to find notes based on titles or content.
+2. CRUD Operations:
+- Implement Create, Read, Update, and Delete (CRUD) operations for efficient management of to-do items.

-4. User interface
+3. User Interface:
-    - Utilize the provided Bootstrap template from Bootstrap Examples for designing the user interface.
+- Utilize a Bootstrap template to design an intuitive and visually appealing user interface.
-    - Design an intuitive and user-friendly interface for creating, viewing, and managing notes.
+- Design user-friendly features for creating, viewing, and managing to-do items, ensuring ease of use and navigation.

 ### Features

-- Laravel Breeze for Authentication(login,registration,forget password,logout)
-- Dynamic User Name on top right corner of Dashboard.
-- Dynamic Dashboard shows the total number of Notes for the Specific User.
-- List of Total Notes for the specific User managed by Jquery Datatable plugin.
-- Edit, Delete, Search, pagination, custom entry and Create Notes Dynamically Using Ajax architecture(axios library).
+- Add, mark, and delete tasks
+- Ajax-based CRUD operations.
+- Seamless task management through AJAX requests without page reloads.
-- user-friendly interface for creating, viewing, and managing notes.
+- User-friendly interface design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>